leozhangcs/leozhangcs.github.io/_pages/prosStudents.md

 ### University Admission Process
 - The [AUHEPS](https://www.griffith.edu.au/research-study/scholarships/griffith-university-honours-entry-postgraduate-research) scheme is for those who have recently completed (or are in the process of completing) a bachelor degree with honours program or an eligible HDR pathway program at Griffith University.
-- For the [GUPRS](https://www.griffith.edu.au/research-study/scholarships/guprs) scheme, there is an EOI (express of interest) stage followed by the full application (3 rounds per year, with September being the main round).
+- For the [GUPRS](https://www.griffith.edu.au/research-study/scholarships/guprs) scheme, there is an EOI (expression of interest) stage followed by the full application (3 rounds per year, with August being the main round that accepts international applicants).
 - For the [CSC-Griffith](https://www.griffith.edu.au/research-study/scholarships/csc-gu-phd-scholarship) scheme, there is a separate application at Griffith (normally open in November every year).
 After obtaining the conditional offer from Griffith, you can then make the application to CSC.
 - For the normal [CSC](https://www.csc.edu.cn/chuguo) scheme, please follow the instructions from CSC.
 - **Notes:** To be competitive in the scholarship selection, applicants generally should have: 1. a valid English test, 2.
 GPA > 80 (out of 100 and the higher the better) for both the Bachelor and the Master, and 3. at least two first-authored peer-reviewed publications.
 Publications in decent venues, such as JCR Q1 journals or CORE A*/A conference papers, will further increase the chance of success.